Scrabble letter distributions: Irish

 Note that H is not in this set because it is only used at the beginning of the words starting with vowels, which is against the rules there.
 Note: This set uses the old orthography.
 In the new orthography, the dotted letters are replaced by the digraph of the letter without the dot followed by H.

 Italian

-Italian-language Scrabble applied a special rule that when a player exchanges tiles on his turn, he could request opponent to pass his turn.
+Italian-language Scrabble applied a special rule that when a player exchanges tiles on their turn, they could request opponent to pass his turn.
 Both players have one chance each for one game.
 The sets consist of these 120 tiles: